peteroupc/peteroupc.github.io/morealg.md

 To prove part 2 of the proposition, translate an arbitrary finite-state generator to a machine described in Lemma 2.
 Once that is done, all that must be shown is that there are two different non-empty sequences of coin flips that end up at the same configuration.
 This is easy using the pigeonhole principle, since the finite-state generator has a finite number of configurations.
 Thus, by propositions 5.11, 4.6, and AB of Adamczewski et al. (2020\)[^60], the generator can generate a real number's binary expansion only if that number is rational or transcendental (see also Cobham (1968\)[^61]; Adamczewski and Bugeaud (2007\)[^62]).</s>  &#x25a1;

-**Proposition 9.** _If the distribution function generated by a finite-state generator is continuous and algebraic on the open interval (0, 1), then that function is a piecewise polynomial function._
+**Proposition 9.** _If the distribution function generated by a finite-state generator is continuous and algebraic on the open interval (0, 1), then that function is a piecewise polynomial function on that interval._

 The proof follows from combining Kindler and Romik (2004, Theorem 2\)[^58] and Knuth and Yao (1976\)[^5] with Richman (2012\)[^63], who proved that a continuous algebraic function on an open interval is piecewise analytic ("analytic" is a stronger statement than having infinitely many "slope" functions).